Senate hearing will focus on East Palestine and other recent rail disasters

 The measures include a focus on strengthening the network of trackside detectors that railroads use to spot overheating and other problems on railcar wheelsets and other equipment before they cause a derailment, as well as tank car safety improvements.

-Several lawmakers have introduced legislation that would mandate those and other freight rail safety measure.
+Several lawmakers have introduced legislation that would mandate those and other freight rail safety measures.
 Those proposals will likely be highlighted during Thursday's hearing.

 NPR Politics Reporter Ximena Bustillo contributed to this report contributed to this story